samsquire/assembly/README.md

 I am inspired by Erlang's actor design but Erlang uses locks and is not a compiled language (BEAM virtual machine).
 I am inspired by Go lang but I think the throughput and latency could be higher and latency lower.
 (Go takes 200 nanoseconds to schedule a Goroutine) I also want to write code in a different style.
 I also want a thread per core design and to use lock free algorithms.

-# Synchronization: Where do you draw the horizontal line ?
+# Synchronization: Where do you draw the horizontal line?

 If you think of parallel and concurrent system as interlocking gears the more engaged the gears they are the more synchronization there is.

-In any multithreaded system there is a horizontal line.
+If you disengage the gears then the system is without impedance an can operate independently and independently fast.

+In a multithreaded progtam If you draw shards as a vertical tree, each thread's work goes from top down.
+If you synchronize there is a horizontal line that represents communication.
+Where you put this line determines performance characteristics.

 One way to think of async tasks is to think of some code that has two sides to it - the task and then the code that temporally runs after the task is completed.
 This is typically a callback in other languages.
 Or a state machine rewritten async/await.
 LMAX splits IO into three parts - the part before the IO, the IO and the part to happen afterwards.